d-muis/understanding-linux/README.md

 #### Package Dependencies

 When writing software, developers rely on code or programs writtern by others before them.
 Developers may choose to include this code inside of their software (called **static linking**), or exclude it but require the program to be present on the operating system for their software to function (**dynamic linking**).
 On Linux, dynamic linking is often preferred, because it reduces disk space usage and allows for independent security updates to be performed. **Dependencies** are such programs (or "packages") that are required for another program to run.
 Whenever you install a package, package managers perform "dependency resolution" and automatically download and install all the required dependencies.
-When a package has been installed as a dependency but is no longer required (i.e. the program that depended on it had been removed), the package is called an **orpahn** and can be safely removed using the package manager.
+When a package has been installed as a dependency but is no longer required (i.e. the program that depended on it had been removed), the package is called an **orphan** and can be safely removed using the package manager.

 #### Universal Packaging Formats